What Spiritual Leaders Need to Know

 4. It is best to treat all pornography use as an addiction.

-My husband spent 25 plus years (from the time he was 11) meeting with Bishop after Bishop about his indiscretions involving masturbation, pornography, and sexual misconduct with girls.
+My husband spent 25 plus years (from the time he was 11) meeting with leader and leader about his indiscretions involving masturbation, pornography, and sexual misconduct with girls.
 Year after year, he received nothing more than a small slap on the wrist, encouragement that he “wasn’t that bad and not to be too hard on himself”, and advice to read the scriptures more, pray more, and attend the temple more frequently.
 He rarely received any church discipline at all.

 The undeniable reality of sexual (and any other) addiction is that increased religious practices are totally insufficient to produce recovery, and ultimately result in even more hopelessness when the addict interprets his inevitable failure as a sign that he is not “faithful” enough to be saved.
 Addiction Recovery requires a unique and time-tested approach that is based on immersing oneself fully in a personal, inward, spiritual program of emotional awareness and total dependence on God (SAL 12 Steps).